vidushaDeSilva/Medical-Chatbot-and-Diagnostic-Report-Content-Generation-Model/README.md

 Other LLM was trained to genreate content diagnostic report to inform the user about the probable condtions.
 Used Google AI Studio to fine tune Gemini 1.0 Pro 001.

-Datasets about the following 14 condtions.
+Datasets about the following 14 condtions,
 1. Atelectasis
 2. Cardiomegaly
 3. Effusion